mitranim/posterus/readme.md

 ## Changelog

+### 0.6.1

+Fixed an edge case where fibers would swallow exceptions thrown by mappers.

+Slightly reduced the unminified size of both files.

 ### 0.6.0

 **Revised fibers**: dramatically simpler, more efficient, fully synchronous by default.
 Async is opt-in.
 Breaking API changes: